d4nish1234/automate-user-simulation/README.md

 # automate-user-simulation
 This program uses java robot package to imitate user actions.
 Action sequences and delays can be used to complete a whole action.

+TODO: update installation instructions as below are outdated!

 After cloning the project
 1) perform "mvn clean install"
 2) inside target/classes copy over setup.properties into target folder